LucyVers/swedish-parliamentary-elections-analysis/docs/PROGRESS.md

   * Name matching troubleshooting
   * Verification after data updates

+- **Reference Files**:
+  * `education_kommun_names.txt` and `education_municipalities.txt`:
+    - Serve as master reference files for municipality names
+    - Contain both original and normalized versions of names
+    - Used to verify correct name standardization
+    - Critical for maintaining data integrity across different data sources
+    - Essential for validating the 290 municipalities requirement
+    - Help identify and resolve naming discrepancies

 #### 2. Database Inspector
 A tool for inspecting all data sources:
 - **Purpose**: Provides overview of available data across all databases